biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 ### Exercise 1

 If you didn't do so already, get set up for the remaining exercises.
-Either download this [R script - TBA](TBA), open it in RStudio, and run the code, or:
+Either download this [R script](https://raw.githubusercontent.com/biodash/biodash.github.io/master/content/codeclub/S03E02_anova/anova.Rmd), open it in RStudio, and run the code, or:

 -   Open a new R script in RStudio (`File` => `New File` => `R Script`)